ghoelzer-rht/Bootstrap-Metrics-Example/README.md

 - ChartJS http://www.chartjs.org/
 - PHP / MYSQL to retreive metrics (all PDO)

-See the screenshot as example
+See the screenshot for an example.

 Note that in my case all credentials would be stored in include 'config.inc.php';

+Calculations and MYSQL Queries are in functions.php

+These will vary depending on your application and metrics.